jsarellano/jsarellano/README.md

 - 👋 Hi, I’m jsarellano@jsarellano.com
 - 👀 I’m interested in programming tools
-- 🌱 I’m currently learning node.js...
+- 🌱 I’m currently learning node.js,
+-     micropython and python.

 <!---
 jsarellano/jsarellano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.